thewhodidthis/picknick/readme.md

 # Picknick
-> Helps cycle through succesive calls up to a maximum and back again.
+> Run a callback each time the index inside of this thing gets updated.
 Useful for building slideshows.

 ### Setup
 ```